 Swing check valves are by far the most common check valve in any industry.
-They are often a lower-cost solution and effective most of the time; however, it’s important to understand the differences between a swing check valve and a spring check valve.
-Don’t get confused!
-In this article, we’ll cover some basic differences between these two types of inline check valves as well as some of the advantages of using a spring check valve over a swing check valve.
+They are often a lower-cost solution and may work in many horizontal flow applications.
+However, it’s important to understand the differences between a swing check valve and a spring check valve.
+In this article, we’ll cover some basic differences between these two types of inline check valves.
+We will also discuss some of the advantages of using a spring check valve over a swing check valve.

-1. The difference between swing check valves and spring check valves.
-The flapper in a swing check valve ‘swings’ off the seat to allow forward flow and then swings back onto the seat when the flow is stopped.
-In contrast, a spring loaded check valve incorporates a spring to assist in closing the check valve.
+1. One difference between these types of check valves is that the they allow and prevent flow.
+A swing check valve uses a flapper that ‘swings’ off the seat to allow forward flow and then swings back onto the seat when the flow is stopped.
+In contrast, a spring loaded check valve incorporates a spring to assist in closing the valve.
 Learn more about spring check valves!

 2. Swing check valves are limited in the orientation in which they can be installed.
 Swing check valves can only be installed in horizontal flow applications, which greatly limits the installation orientation.
-While swing check valves do offer a larger flow capacity (larger CV value assuming the valve is fully open), they do not always fit in existing piping configurations.
+While swing check valves do offer a larger flow capacity, they do not always fit in existing piping configurations.
 On the other hand, spring loaded check valves can be mounted in any flow orientation with the right spring selections.
-So if you have a skid system, difficult space with challenging dimensions, or even unique direction of piping, choosing a spring check valve with the right spring setting (a.k.a spring cracking pressure) creates more possibilities for finding the right solution for your specific pumping system.
+So if you have a process skid, a difficult space with challenging dimensions, or even unique direction of piping, choosing a valve with the right spring setting (a.k.a spring cracking pressure).
+This type of check valve creates more possibilities for finding the right solution for your specific flow control application.

-We hope this clears up any confusion you may have around the differences between swing check valves and spring check valves and that you learned the advantages offered by spring check valves.
-All the valves Check-All Valve manufactures are inline spring loaded piston/poppet style check valves and we can answer any questions you may have.
+We hope this clears up any confusion you may have around the differences between these different type of check valves and that you learned the advantages offered by spring check valves.
+All the valves Check-All Valve manufactures are inline spring loaded poppet style check valves.
+Our expert staff can answer any questions you may have.
 Use the comments to post your questions or tag us on social media.
 Stay tuned for our next article!